Welcome! We are excited you are investing in yourself and your students to learn about how to teach Executive Functions.

 In this course we will teach you a routine that gives students daily practice with EFs.
 Therefore, you do not have to worry about "teaching" EFs, students learn them by engaging in your routine.
 Doug Lemov, in Teach Like A Champion, says it best, "Consider one unmistakable driver of students’ achievement: Carefully built and practiced routines…”

-In most lessons you will see the following routine graphic to remind and reinforce the suggest routine:
+In most lessons you will see the following graphic to remind you of our suggested learning routine:

 Throughout this course we will reference student binders as well as your Class Sample Binder.
 We believe that a binder is the tactile tool that will help students learn EFs most effectively.
 Because EFs are best learned through modeling, we encourage you to maintain a Class Sample Binder.
-To maintain your Class Sample Binder simply update it each day before class or school, just as your students will do with their binders in class when engaged in your learning routine.
+To do so simply update your sample binder each day before class or school, just as your students will do with their binders in class when engaged in your learning routine.

-We recommend that binders have the following Tabs, feel free to reorder as needed:
+We recommend that binders have the following tabs:

 This course consists of 8 Lessons and a conclusion.
 Each Lesson focuses on a different EF.
 It should take approximately 60 minutes to complete the course.
-As you progress through each lesson, please enter "Focus Mode" by clicking the arrow in the upper left corner of the page next to the How to Teach Executive Functions in any Classroom header (REPLACE IMAGE).
+As you progress through each lesson, please enter "Focus Mode" by clicking the arrow in the upper left corner of the page next to the How to Teach Executive Functions in any Classroom header.

 Once you have successfully completed the course you can download your certificate of completion.